If you're thinking of getting involved in our campaigns you might be wondering: can I actually make a difference?

 The On the Map campaign gathered information about what local councils are doing in terms of finding young adult carers and telling them about their rights to information and support.

 What we achieved:

-- We heard from 1 in 6 councils about how they will identify young adult carers
+- We heard from one in six councils about how they will identify young adult carers

 - Showed the progress across the UK to recognise the rights of young adult carers

 We know that a high number of young carers and young adult carers experience mental health problems.
 In a survey of nearly 300 young adult carers, 45% reported they had a mental health problem.

 Over just four weeks hundreds of campaigners took action online to support the Transform Our Mental Health inEngland campaign.
 They called on the people in charge of local NHS services to recognise that young carers and young adult carers are in need of extra help when it comes to their own mental health.

 Young carers and young adult carers launched the report at the first ever discussion of the topic in the Houses of Parliament.

 In the 2015 general election we asked our supporters to send their local candidates an email asking them to #ThinkCarer2015.
 The results were remarkable.